 All alcoholic drinks, including red and white wine, beer, and liquor, are linked with cancer.
 The more you drink, the higher your cancer risk.
 (CDC.gov)

 Alcohol has generally been viewed as a socially and traditionally accepted drug in global society.
 For example, those from Spanish-speaking countries frequently say “¡Salud!,” which translates to “To your health!” when raising a toast—quite the positive connotation.
 It is also seen as a social lubricant synonymous with celebrating, partying, taking the edge off and generally having a good time.
 Additionally, there are many factors that muddle the causation of cancer by alcohol (i.e. genes of the individual, amount of alcohol ingested, frequency of drinking, dilution of alcohol, etc.).
+Plus, resveratrol in found wine is generally considered to have a positive impact on health.
 For these reasons, the connection between alcohol and cancer is largely downplayed and even ignored.

 Will everyone who drinks alcohol get cancer?
 No. There are too many variables involved to make that kind of blanket statement.
 However, it has been scientifically shown to increase your chances of getting cancer—and the more you drink, the greater your chances.
 The most important thing is knowing the facts and making the best decision on whether or not it is suitable to drink alcohol for your personal health and lifestyle.